commercetools/ui-kit/philosophy/FORMS.md

 - **eliminate architectural discrepancy between different forms** by using the same approach for all forms
 - **offer good UX** by embedding the same principles for all forms in our solution

-This document tries to outline the reasoning behind our form component design by showing the challenges we faced which led to the current design.
+This document tries to outline the reasoning behind our form component philosophy by showing the challenges we faced which led to the current design.
 This document aims to help contributors understand which considerations are relevant when building input components for ui-kit.

 It is not intended as a usage-guide of our input components.
 In fact it doesn't touch our input components for the most part.